arcearta/celebrityfinder/README.md

 # Rules
 * The celebrity is known by everyone
-* The celebrity doesn´t know anybody
+* The celebrity doesn't know anybody

 # suppositions
-* If the celebrity is pressent is only one.
+* If the celebrity is present is only one.
 * Is possible that the celebrity isn't present.
-* The user can load a external file in format csv with all necessary information.
+* The user can load an external file in csv format with all necessary information.
-* The csv file content an array[n][n] every row contein a person, every column say if this person know the other person in the same position of the colunm.
+* The csv file content an int array[n][n] every row content a person, every column said if this person know the other person in the same position of the column.
-* The value 0 say that the person doesn't know the other person.
+* The value 0 said that the person doesn't know the other person.
-* The value 1 say that the person know the other person.
+* The value 1 said that the person know the other person.
-* The celebrity person

 ### Prerequisites